What do you know about poultry farming in Kenya? Do you know the birds you can raise?

-It is estimated that there are about 2 million chickens, 100,000 ducks, and 2,000 turkeys in the country.
+Statistics indicate that there are over 2 million chickens, 100,000 ducks, and 2,000 turkeys in the country.

-Poultry farming has many advantages.
-It is a relatively low-cost enterprise and it is easy to learn.
+Some of the obvious advantages are that it’s a relatively low-cost enterprise and it is easy to learn.

 Poultry also provides a source of income for many small-scale farmers.